Effective Field Theory Description of Light Dilaton: Phenomenological Analysis

-where $N_S$ and $N_B$ denote the number of signal and backgrounds event at the HL-LHC with an integral luminosity of $\mathcal{L}=3~{\rm ab}^{-1}$.
-Applying the selection cuts described above, the resulting constraints on $f_\chi$ versus dilaton mass in the range $m_\chi\in[0.1,200]~$MeV are shown as the purple shaded region in Fig.\,\ref{fig:constraint}.
-We find that the HL-LHC can probe dilaton VEV up to approximately $20~$TeV over the considered mass interval.
+Within this framework, the resulting constraints on $f_\chi$ as a function of the dilaton mass in the range $m_\chi\in[0.1,200]~\mathrm{MeV}$ are shown as the purple shaded region in Fig.\,\ref{fig:constraint}.
+We find that the HL-LHC is sensitive to a dilaton vacuum expectation value up to approximately $20~\mathrm{TeV}$ over the considered mass range.